Bernadette Haig, Class of 2018, at OSA Biophotonics Congress

 Research Grants serve as a vehicle for students to become intimately engaged in the research process as they work on their own project or that of a faculty mentor.
 A goal of this funding is to provide students with the dedicated time to receive training in the research methods of their discipline as they work to collect and analyze data, develop an original composition, or participate in other appropriate scholarly and creative activities.
 With the guidance of their mentor, students are expected to learn about how their work fits in with the larger academic community as they prepare their projects for public dissemination and presentation.
 With the support of these mechanisms, FCRH students have presented their findings at prestigious venues around the country.

 Deadlines: Applications are accepted at three points during the academic year.
-The deadline for Fall 2019 funding is Friday, September 6.
-To insure fairness and to expedite the review process, no extensions will be permitted.
+The deadline for Summer 2020 funding is Friday, March 13.
+In order to insure timely decisions, we are not extending the deadline at this time.
 Faculty recommendations can be submitted at any time; they are due to this link by the day after the deadline.
-Please note that moving forward, applications missing a recommendation will not be considered further.
+Please note that applications missing a recommendation will not be considered further.